jeffbryner/quill-reactive/README.md

 Live edits are optional, so you can also work on drafting changes without, and saving whenever you are ready.

-### Offline Edits and Late Updates
+### Offline Edits/ Late Updates / Drafts

-You can also make offline edits, which are seamlessly re-integrated when you get back online.

-### Drafts

-QuillReactive uses a persistent Session variable, so drafts are not lost if the user reloads the page.
+Only live editing is supported in this fork to allow for a simpler update model.

 ## Todos

+* Authorship tracking
+* Multiple cursors
 * Customizable settings helpers (e.g., toolbar buttons)
-* Styling support for UI frameworks such as Bootstrap and Semantic UI
-* Default options for authorship and multiple cursors
-* Improve documentation for various usage possibilities
+* Consider offline modes